 Closing Opportunities

 An opportunity can be closed either as Won or Lost.
-When closing an opportunity, the following information must be specified: Actual Closing Date (automatically set to the current date, but can be changed manually), Actual Revenue, Description, Status Reason (Canceled or Out-Sold for Lost opportunities), Competitor (in case an opportunity was lost to a competitor).
+When closing an opportunity, the following information must be updated: Closing Date (automatically set to the current date, but can be changed manually), Revenue, Description, Status Reason (Canceled or Out-Sold for Lost opportunities), Competitor (in case an opportunity was lost to a competitor).
 This information is stored in an Opportunity Close record, which is a type of Activity in the CRM system.
 An opportunity can be closed and reopened several times, and all this information can be viewed using the Closed Activities link in the Navigation Pane on the opportunity record form.

 When closing an opportunity as Lost, the Sales Representative must also upload the last client offer in SharePoint from the closed opportunity record to serve as a reference for future interactions with the customer.